- This event has passed.

 She has published on community partnerships, service-learning, organizational change, professional development, post-apocalyptic literature and climate fiction.

 FAQ for accepted participants

-Pendle Hill is “a Quaker center welcoming all for Spirit-led learning, retreat, and community.”
-The 23-acre, wooded campus is an approximate 20-minute drive away from the Philadelphia airport and fewer than ten minutes away from Swarthmore College.
-See here for directions to the campus.
+The Inn at Swarthmore is an approximate 20-minute drive away from the Philadelphia airport and fewer than ten minutes away from Swarthmore College.
+It is also accessible via train from downtown Philadelphia.

 Where do I stay?

 We have reserved a block of rooms at the Inn but you need to make your own reservation at a rate of $119/night/person (rate available if booked by June 1):